httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 header fields.

-This allows a HTTP message to be examined by generic HTTP software (e.g., HTTP servers, intermediaries, client implementatiions), and its handling to be correctly determined.
+This allows a HTTP message to be examined by generic HTTP software (e.g., HTTP servers, intermediaries, client implementations), and its handling to be correctly determined.
 It also allows people to leverage their knowledge of HTTP semantics without special-casing them for a particular application.